Operational Guidelines For The ASHA-CED Joint Committee

 ASHA - Four representatives are selected by the Monitoring Officer.
 Representatives are elected for 3 year terms with the possibility for reappointment.
 The chair of the committee selected from the cohort of four ASHA representatives and is nominated for a one year term.
 In addition, the committee includes an ex-officio (ASHA staff) and the Monitoring Officer.

-The duties of the Committee Chair, Monitoring Officer and Ex-officio are outlined in the ASHA Committee and Board Handbook.
+The duties of the Committee Chair, Monitoring Officer and Ex-officio are outlined in the ASHA Committee Toolkit [PDF].

 Development of Documents